5 Best Practices for Designing in Medical Device Cyber Security Controls

 Webinar – Tackling Security of Connected Medical Devices

 1. Designing in Security

-Every medical device requires clearly setting out the design features and cyber security controls at the start of the design and development process.
-From a data protection strategy perspective, start out by clearly mapping out and defining your product or service ecosystem, stakeholders.
+Every medical device requires clearly setting out the design features and cybersecurity controls at the start of the design and development process.
+From a data protection strategy perspective, start out by clearly mapping out and defining your product or service ecosystem, and stakeholders.
 This will provide you with an understanding of how data travels through the system, where data originates, how it is to be processed, who owns and manages the data, who needs access to what parts of the data.
-For connected devices using cloud services for support and maintenance, this also helps to identify opportunities to how to secure the data and which regulations (FDA, HIPAA) apply.
+For connected devices using cloud services for support and maintenance, this also helps to identify opportunities for how to secure the data and which regulations (FDA, HIPAA) apply.
 Once this is completed then a threat model can be developed as part of the risk assessment and control strategies.

 2. Develop a Risk Assessment and Control Strategy

 The best place to start is with risk assessments of your current device deployments and to identify the required security and privacy controls that need to be put in place to help mitigate the most serious security threats and vulnerabilities.

 Here are a few of the basics involved in implementing and maintaining security over time: